-Insect repellent may not be used on an infant under 2 months of age.
-The repellent should only be used when needed and if a parent has authorized MSU CDP to apply repellent to the child's skin on the Child Authorization Form.
-Insect repellent cannot contain a concentration of more than 30% deet.
+Insect repellent may not be used on a child under 6 months of age.
+The repellent should only be used when needed and if a parent has authorized Mayville State University Child Development Programs to apply repellent to the child's skin.